hhsu15/docker/README.md

 docker create hello-world # will return an id docker start -a {id} # will start the container. -a means attach.
 It will output to the console.
 If you don't put -a, it will only print the id to the console but still runing in the background
 ```
-- to destroy all the containers
+- to destroy all the containers that are not active
 ```
-docker system prune
+docker system prune -a

 ```
 - to see logs emmitted from a container